 This may compromise digestion and make the baby irritable.

 “Thank you so much for the lovely way you have worked with and helped Z over the last few weeks he has really enjoyed his visits.
 You have been so patient and kind and bought the best out in him.
 I have left each appointment feeling proud of our little chap and that perhaps we aren’t doing such a bad job……I will pass on superb recommendations to all that ask” K.E.

 Aches and pains are common during pregnancy as the body changes shape to accommodate the increasing size and weight of the uterus.
 The softening of the ligaments in pregnancy allows the bones in the pelvis to separate slightly during delivery.
 This makes the body more vulnerable to strain and may cause back, leg, neck and headaches and fatigue.

 • Helps the body adapt to postural changes due to the increasing weight of the baby.

-• Can help to reduce tension in the movement of the pelvis giving the best chance for an easy uncomplicated labour.
+• Can help to reduce tension in the pelvis giving the best chance for an easy uncomplicated labour.

 Many sports injuries are the result of over use.
 Osteopaths are also able to reduce the risk of sports injuries by keeping joints supple and improving muscle tone, thus reducing the risk of injury to the soft tissues.
 We can also advise on exercises to help you with your specific sport.